loda-lang/loda-programs/programs/oeis/list0.md

 * [A059270](http://oeis.org/A059270) ([L07 program](A059270.asm)): Numbers which are both the sum of n+1 consecutive integers and the sum of the n immediately higher consecutive integers.
 * [A059293](http://oeis.org/A059293) ([L12 program](A059293.asm)): a(n) = round(n*(5*n - 14)/12) + 1.
 * [A059409](http://oeis.org/A059409) ([L12 program](A059409.asm)): a(n) = 4^n * (2^n - 1).
+* [A059517](http://oeis.org/A059517) ([L22 program](A059517.asm)): The sequence A059515(3,n).
+Number of ways of placing n identifiable nonnegative intervals with a total of exactly three starting and/or finishing points.
 * [A059557](http://oeis.org/A059557) ([L06 program](A059557.asm)): Beatty sequence for 1 + gamma^2, (gamma is the Euler-Mascheroni constant A001620).
 * [A059558](http://oeis.org/A059558) ([L04 program](A059558.asm)): Beatty sequence for 1 + 1/gamma^2.
 * [A059562](http://oeis.org/A059562) ([L18 program](A059562.asm)): Beatty sequence for log(Pi)/(log(Pi)-1).